 The Logitech MX Master 3 has decent click latency.
 While it's well-suited for casual gaming, browsing, and productivity tasks, it's too high for fast-paced or competitive gaming.

 Update 11/03/2021: Previously, we incorrectly listed the maximum polling rate of this mouse as 90Hz.
 After retesting, we've determined the maximum polling rate is 125Hz using the wireless USB receiver, and we've updated the article to reflect this.
 Using Bluetooth, we achieved a slightly higher maximum polling rate result of 132Hz, which is just under the cap for the Bluetooth protocol of 133Hz.
 However, the difference is likely imperceptible for most people, and we've chosen to use the result from our USB receiver test as Bluetooth can be unstable and liable to fluctuate during use.

 Just like the Logitech MX Master 2S, the Logitech MX Master 3 is one of the few that works on glass.

 The Logitech MX Master 3's scroll wheels are excellent.
-The vertical wheel is incremented and gives good feedback, but it can also easily be unlocked for infinite scrolling, which is very useful with office documents.
+The vertical wheel is incremented and gives good feedback, and you can unlock it into a faster free-scrolling mode, which is very useful with office documents.
+You can unlock free-scrolling mode manually by clicking the button behind the mouse wheel, but it also automatically unlocks whenever you're scrolling quickly.
 There's also a side scroll wheel on the left side of the mouse for side-scrolling.